On some properties of the asymptotic Samuel function: Finiteness of the Samuel slope

 \begin{proof} First of all, if $B$ is not in the extremal case then $\SSl(B)=1$, and there is nothing to prove.
-Otherwise, $B$ is in the extremal case, and then it can be checked that $B$ contains a reduction of $\mathfrak{m}$ generated by $\dim(B)$ elements (see the proof of \cite[Proposition 8.6]{BeBrEn}, which can be adapted to this case).
+Otherwise, $B$ is in the extremal case, and then it contains a reduction of $\mathfrak{m}$ generated by $d$ elements by Lemma \ref{Lemadelacomplu}.
 By Proposition \ref{Prop_Slope_etale} we can assume that $B$ is a local complete ring, and by \S\ref{setting_1} we can consider a finite-transversal extension $(S,\mathfrak{n})\to(B,\mathfrak{m})$.

 Assume that the embedding dimension of $(B,\m)$ is $d+t$, where $t$ is the excess embedding dimension of $B$.
 By Proposition \ref{base_ker}, we can write $B=S[\theta_1^{(0)},\ldots,\theta_e^{(0)}]$ with $\nub_{\mathfrak{m}}(\theta_j^{(0)})>1$, $j=1,\ldots,e$, and $\mathfrak{m}=\mathfrak{n}B+\langle \theta_1^{(0)},\ldots,\theta_t^{(0)} \rangle$.
 If $\min\{\nub_{\mathfrak{m}}(\theta_1^{(0)}),\ldots,\nub_{\mathfrak{m}}(\theta_t^{(0)})\}\in\mathbb{Q}\setminus\mathbb{Z}$ then by Corollary \ref{noentero} we are done.
 In fact, if there are some $s_i\in S$, $i=1,\ldots,t$, such that $\min\{\nub_{\mathfrak{m}}(\theta_1^{(0)}+s_1),\ldots,\nub_{\mathfrak{m}}(\theta_t^{(0)}+s_t)\}\in\mathbb{Q}\setminus\mathbb{Z}$ the result follows as well.
 Therefore we can assume that $\min\{\nub_{\mathfrak{m}}(\theta_1^{(0)}+s_1),\ldots,\nub_{\mathfrak{m}}(\theta_t^{(0)}+s_t)\}\in\mathbb{Z}$ for every $s_i\in S$, $i=1,\ldots,t$.
 Hence the only way that the $\SSl(B)\not\in\mathbb{Q}$ is that $\SSl(B)=\infty$.
 Suppose that we can find a sequence of $\lambda_{\m}$-sequences $\{\{\gamma^{(i)}_1,\dots,\gamma^{(i)}_t\}\}_{i\geq 0}$ such that $\min\{\overline{\nu}_{\m}(\gamma^{(i)}_1),\dots,\overline{\nu}_{\m}(\gamma^{(i)}_t)\}$ tends to infinity as $i$ grows.
 Using Proposition \ref{base_ker} we can find a sequence $\{\{\theta_1^{(i)},\dots,\theta_t^{(i)}\}\}_{i\geq 0}$ such that: \begin{enumerate} \item [(i)] There exists some $s_j^{(i)}\in S$ such that $\theta_j^{(i)}=\theta_j^{(0)}+s_{j}^{(i)}$, for every $j=1,\dots,t$ and $i\geq 1$, \item [(ii)] $\mathfrak{m}=\mathfrak{n}B+\langle \theta_1^{(i)},\dots,\theta_t^{(i)}\rangle$, \item[(iii)] $\min\{\overline{\nu}_{\m}(\theta_j^{(i)})\,:\, j=1,\dots,t\}\geq \min\{\overline{\nu}_{\m}(\gamma_j^{(i)})\,:\,j=1,\dots,t\}$, \item[(iv)] the set $\{\theta^{(i)}_1,\dots,\theta^{(i)}_t\}$ forms a $\lambda_{\m}-$sequence. \end{enumerate} Note that by the condition in (i), $\nub_{\mathfrak{m}}(s_j^{(i)})>1$ and combining this with condition (iii) it follows that